Mahi7828/frosty-winter-2023/Episode 1 - The Blind Bot.md

 ##### SDF
 SDFormat (Simulation Description Format), sometimes abbreviated as SDF, is an XML format that describes objects and environments for robot simulators, visualization, and control.

 We will start by building a simple world and then build our robot in it.
-Open a new file called cub_world.sdf and copy the following code to it.
+In the week1_tutorials package go to the models directory, Open a new file called cub_world.sdf and copy the following code to it.

 ```bash
 <?xml version="1.0" ?>